ateeq-khaliq/Bulk_RNAseq_Pipeline/05_FeatureCounts/README.md

 2. Ensure input BAM files are in the expected location and format
 3. Verify that the SLURM parameters match your system's capabilities
 4. Check the error log files for specific error messages

+Common issues:
+- If featureCounts fails to run, ensure that the annotation file (gencode.v19.annotation.gtf) is present in the base directory
+- If the R script fails, make sure the data.table package is installed in your R environment

 ## Contributing